Ja-Tar/TickBack/privacy.md

+# Privacy Policy

-This extension communicates only with GitHub to display task progress on the main issues page (github.com/&lt;user&gt;/&lt;repository&gt;/issues).
+This extension communicates directly with GitHub to display task progress only on the main issues page (github.com/&lt;user&gt;/&lt;repository&gt;/issues).

-## Privacy Policy

-### What data is collected?
-The extension does not collect any personal data.
-If you provide your GitHub Personal Access Token, it is used solely to communicate with the GitHub API and is stored locally in your browser.
+- **Personal Access Token**: If you provide a GitHub Personal Access Token, it is stored only locally in your browser and is sent exclusively to GitHub to authenticate API requests.

-### How is the data used?
-The token is used only to fetch issue information from your GitHub account.
-It is not sent to any servers other than GitHub.

-### How can you remove your data?
+- **No third-party servers**: The extension does not use any external servers; all communication is between your browser and GitHub.
+- **No analytics or advertising**: The extension does not collect analytics, display ads, or share any data with third parties.
+- **Voluntary**: Providing a token is voluntary and required only for API-based features.
-You can remove your token at any time in the extension's settings.
+- **Data removal**: You can remove your token and all extension data at any time via the extension's settings.

-### Security
-The extension does not send any data to third-party servers, does not display ads, and does not use analytics tools.
-Your GitHub token is stored in your browser's local storage and is never transmitted to any server other than GitHub.
-Please note that local browser storage is not encrypted.

-### Contact
-If you have any questions about privacy, please contact: [ **bliny.piwowar-3n@icloud.com** ]
+Once installed, GitHub may be able to detect the use of this extension.